How Post-Call Automation Transforms Agent Productivity and Customer Experience

 Call centers can work like clockwork and focus on helping customers or be one of the most dysfunctional work environments that directly impact brand perceptions.
-To prevent the latter scenario, contact center employees must receive the proper training, incentives, processes, and motivation to do their best work.
+To prevent the latter scenario, contact center employees must receive the proper training and incentives to deliver their best work.

 The happier your contact center workforce is, the better they will be at showing up to every interaction and solving problems.